 IPART approves Measurement and Verification Professionals to be used by Accredited Certificate Providers to validate PIAM&V energy models.

 We have introduced end-user equipment (EUE) categories for use under the PIAM&V method.
-The ESS Notice 08/2018 provides further information about the new categories and the transition process.
+These categories are described in the PIAM&V Method Guide and ESS Notice 08/2018.

 We have provided information to ACPs on an acceptable approach to top-up Energy Savings Certificate (ESC) creation under clause 7A.14 of the ESS Rule.
 The ESS Notice 02/2019 provides additional information about the acceptable approach to top-up ESC creation.